F.E.A.R. (video game): Extraction Point

 The first standalone expansion, F.E.A.R.
 Extraction Point, was announced for PC in early May 2006.
 The expansion was being developed by TimeGate Studios.
 Because of rights issues (Monolith, who had been purchased by Warner in 2004, owned the rights to the IP and characters, but Vivendi still owned the name F.E.A.R.), it was clarified in a press release that the plot for Extraction Point had been approved by Monolith and was in line with their own plans for a full sequel, which had been announced in February.
 The game was first shown at E3 2006.

 Perseus Mandate

 Also developed by TimeGate, the second standalone expansion, F.E.A.R.
 Perseus Mandate, was announced for PC in July 2007 and first shown at E3 that year.
 It is not a narrative a sequel to Extraction Point, but is instead a sidequel to both the base game and the first expansion, focusing on a different three-man F.E.A.R. squad.

 F.E.A.R.
 Files

 F.E.A.R.
 Files was announced for Xbox 360 in July 2007, containing both Extraction Point (which had hitherto only been available for PC) and Perseus Mandate.
 Originally, the plan was to release it on both PlayStation 3 and Xbox 360, but the PlayStation version was cancelled.
 As well as the two standalone expansions, F.E.A.R.
-Files also includes seven new instant action maps and five new multiplayer maps.
+Files also includes eight new instant action maps and five new multiplayer maps.